 Additionally, TourDC students will be covered by the University of Glasgow’s insurance scheme which will be valid in other partner countries for the duration of the 2-year programme.
 This gives emergency medical cover only but covers postgraduate students, accompanying spouses/partners and children for a maximum period of 12 months on any one trip.
 There is no excess.
 The insurance coverage is very comprehensive: death or severe permanent disablement (£150,000); medical & emergency repatriation expenses (unlimited coverage); personal belongings (£10,000); personal liability: limit of indemnity – any one event (£5 million); emergency replacement of passport, visa, travel documents etc (£1,500).

 Non-EU students will have to supply a copy of their original visa showing that they are entitled to be in the UK for the period in question and in this way will have full EU medical care cover.
 EU national students can apply through their own EHIC equivalent so they are entitled to health care in the UK.
 Again, overseas nationals who might be studying at the partner universities can apply through the partner country which their visa is for.
 Basically students will be entitled to medical treatment that becomes necessary, at reduced cost or sometimes free, when temporarily visiting a European Union country.
 Only treatment provided under the state scheme is covered.

 12. How long does the study of TourDC take?

 TourDC lasts for 2 years (4 semesters).
 In semester 1 of year 1, students study at the University of Glasgow - Dumfries Campus and then undertake semester 2 of year 1 at the University of Malta.
 In semester 1 of year 2, students study at either Lund University or University Institute Lisbon.
-Then in semester 2 of year 2, students choose the location where they wish to complete their research (depending on their choice in S3).
+Then in semester 2 of year 2, students will remain in their Year 2 semester 2 university to complete their research (depending on their choice in S3).